apache/zeppelin/docs/interpreter/pig.md

     HADOOP\_CONF\_DIR and TEZ\_CONF\_DIR needs to be specified in `ZEPPELIN_HOME/conf/zeppelin-env.sh`.

+- Spark Local Mode

+    Nothing needs to be done for spark local mode

+- Spark Mode

+    For now, only yarn-client mode is supported.
+To enable it, you need to set property SPARK_MASTER to yarn-client and set SPARK_JAR to the spark assembly file uploaded to hdfs.

+### How to choose custom Spark Version

+By default, Pig Interpreter would use Spark 1.6.3, if you want to use another Spark Version, you need to rebuild the zeppelin by specifying the custom spark version via -Dpig.spark.version=<custom_spark_version> in the maven build command.

 ### How to configure interpreter

 At the Interpreters menu, you have to create a new Pig interpreter.
 Pig interpreter has below properties by default.